Dog insurance

 Time-limited dog insurance

-Time-limited pet insurance covers new illnesses or conditions, but you’ll only be covered for a maximum of 12 months or up to the limits of the policy – whichever is reached first.
+Time-limited pet insurance covers new illnesses or conditions.
+But you’ll only be covered for a maximum of 12 months or up to the limits of the policy – whichever is reached first.
 After that, your policy won’t cover that condition, even if you renew.

 Maximum benefit dog insurance